fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 # 3 Getting Started
 - Open your browser and go to the Microsoft Store website www.microsoft.com.en
-- On the upper right side of the screen, log in by clicking on the icon of a person in a circle.
+- On the upper right side of the screen, click on the icon of a person in a circle.
-- To the right of this icon, access your account by clicking on the blue text, "My Microsoft Account"
+- In the drop-down of choices, access your account by clicking on the blue text, "My Microsoft Account"
 - Log in with your user name and password.

 # 4 Managing Subscriptions